BlaqueDevs/se-assignment-day-4-software-project-management-patron1t/README.md

 Limited Communication Between Teachers, Students, and Parents.
 Time-Consuming Administrative Tasks.

-These problems are significant to the target audience because they
+Significance of These Problems to the Target Audience:

 For Students: EduTrack™ empowers students by giving them a clear view of their academic performance, helping them stay on track and address issues before they affect their overall grades.